While not all history can be saved they are proud to be the ones documenting and preserving the vast richness this valley has.

-As a life-long Murrieta resident Pat is most notably recognized as retired Deputy Fire Chief for the Murrieta Fire Department.
-Serving his community for more than 28 years Pat has vast knowledge of the department’s history as well as other notable Murrieta timelines.
+As a life-long Murrieta resident, Pat is most notably recognized as retired Deputy Fire Chief for the Murrieta Fire Department.
+Serving his community for more than 28 years Pat has a vast knowledge of the department’s history as well as other notable Murrieta timelines.
 During his time with the Murrieta Fire Department Pat saw the department grow into five fire stations as well as a successful EMS-ran department thanks to Pat himself.
-Pat also has knowledge in Native American history and local sites.
+Pat also has knowledge of Native American history and local sites.
 One of his many passions is documenting rock art throughout the valley.
 You can see Pat fixing up the Hunt House in preparation for the first official Murrieta Museum and conducting oral history interviews.

 Historic Fact: Pat used to belong to a Murrieta motorcycle group called Knights MC.
 A group of around seven guys.
 He fell in love with the girl next door and the rest was…. well, history.